Traditional Couture; Folkloric High Fashion in Germany

-A few years ago I shared the story of how I bought my first “dirndl” or tracht.
-Because my family is not Bavarian, I didn’t want to buy a traditional Dirndl.
+A few years ago, I shared the story of how I bought my first “Dirndl.”
+Since my family is not from Bavaria, I wanted something different from a traditional Dirndl.
 Instead, I hoped to find something that would reflect the region my family came from in Germany, while still maintaining a recognizable German style.
 I looked at a LOT of pictures of traditional German Clothing.
-When I came across Gregor Hohenberg’s book, “Traditional Couture”, and my jaw dropped.
-The photographs in this amazing book are phenomenally beautiful, and show that there is so much more to German Fashion history than Lederhosen…
+When I came across Gregor Hohenberg’s book, “Traditional Couture”, my jaw dropped.
+The photographs in this amazing book are stunning, and show that there is so much more to German Fashion history than Lederhosen.

 Order Traditional Couture: Folkloric High Fashion in Germany —>HERE